 Dark Pools and Alternative Venues

 Dark pools allow institutional traders to execute large blocks of stocks without revealing their intentions to the broader market.
 These private exchanges enable institutions to trade with other large market participants at better prices than might be available in public markets.
 By keeping order information private, dark pools help prevent adverse price movement that might occur if the market became aware of large pending orders.
-Trading large blocks of a company’s shares in dark pools can also be influenced by company-specific news, which may affect execution quality and slippage.
+Executing large blocks in these venues can also be influenced by asset-specific news (a major protocol exploit, an exchange delisting, or a regulatory action), which may affect execution quality and slippage.

 Iceberg Orders